nickassafkirk/Cartel-Coffee/README.md

 ### Navigation

-1. **Main Navigation:** A consistent top nav bar is present across all site pages to allow navigation through various pages.
+1. **Main Navigation:** A consistent top nav bar menu is present at the top of each page to allow navigation to the key site pages from each individual webpage.
     ![main nav screenshot](assets/images/readmeimgs/main_nav.png)
      Bootstrap navbar expand/collapse classes were used to improve user experience on mobile devices.

      The navbar menu items are listed in order of importance.
-With the business's primary services listed in order of priority from left to right or top to bottom on mobile.
+With the business's primary services listed in order of priority from left to right on desktop and tablet or top to bottom on mobile.

     ![main nav collapse screenshot](assets/images/readmeimgs/navbar_collapse.png)

-    I chose to align the navbar collapse icon and collapsed to the menu to the right as [research shows](https://www.livescience.com/what-causes-left-handedness.html) that 85% - 90% of users are right handed and right-alignment results in marginally easier use for right-handed users.
+    I chose to align the navbar collapse icon and collapsed menu items to the right of the screen, as [research shows](https://www.livescience.com/what-causes-left-handedness.html) that 85% - 90% of users are right handed and right-alignment results in marginally easier use for right-handed users.
-    The Active class is used highlight the current page.
+    The Active class is used highlight the current page to encourage first time learning of the navigation menu functionality.

 2. **Footer navigation:** A consistent bottom footer allows users to navigate between additonal site pages and sections to those included in the main navbar located in the page header.
 This aids navigation to next point of interest once a user has scrolled down the page.
    Many of the footer items link to specific page section IDs, allowing more targetted navigation to specific sections of information on the site.
 The footer links essentially list the company's key products and services to teach users the scope of the businesses products and services and encourage